prdpsvs/SynapseDataSecurity/README.md

 The automated role assignment(s) execution can be implemented in many ways.
 The recommended way by MSFT and Architecture team is to use AzDF pipeline and schedule the stored procedure execution every 15 minutes.

-This AzDF pipeline must reside in tenant AzDF instance to execute the role assignments.
+This AzDF pipeline must reside in  AzDF instance to execute the role assignments.

-Tenant(s) must make sure to setup following pre-requisties for successful role assignment(s) execution.
+(s) must make sure to setup following pre-requisties for successful role assignment(s) execution.

-1. The service account used by tenant AzDF pipeline must have execute permissions on the stored procedure - [security].[AssignTenantADGroupsToDbRoles_SP]
+1. The service account used by  AzDF pipeline must have execute permissions on the stored procedure - [security].[AssignADGroupsToDbRoles_SP]
-2. The service account used by tenant AzDF pipeline must have one of the following permissions and based on role assignment configuration(s)
+2. The service account used by  AzDF pipeline must have one of the following permissions and based on role assignment configuration(s)

 * Membership in the db_securityadmin or db_owner fixed database role.
 * Membership in the role that owns the role.